Capital Lifecycle

 Capital transitions from active backing to divesting state.

-Section titled “Buyback and Burn”Two sources feed buyback and burn operations:
+Section titled “Buyback and Burn (Optional)”When enabled by the raise creator, two sources feed buyback and burn operations:

-Section titled “How exits via withdraw fund buyback”When investors claim FT (exit via withdraw), backing capital for that portion is released into capitalDivesting.
+Section titled “How exits via withdraw fund buyback (when enabled)”When investors claim FT (exit via withdraw), backing capital for that portion is released into capitalDivesting.
 Admin can later pull this capital for buyback and burn operations.

 Supply dynamics